MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     \>\> System \>\> Organizational Structure)

 2. Delete the label of the level to remove.
-If a level does not have a label, you won’t be able to create any entities in it, and it won’t appear anywhere in Microsoft Dynamics GP.
+If a level does not have a label, you won't be able to create any entities in it, and it won't appear anywhere in Microsoft Dynamics GP.

-*You can’t delete a level if any entities exist in it or if any levels exist below it in the organizational structure.*
+*You can't delete a level if any entities exist in it or if any levels exist below it in the organizational structure.*

 1. Choose OK to save your changes.